pettermk/authz-authn-primer/README.md

 There are more details to validating, such as checking the _audience_ and token expiry.
 We will not go into those details here.

+#### Token decoding

+A JWT token is only base64 encoded, meaning that it's content and payload is completely transparent, and can be decoded by anyone regardless of the signing and validation procedure.
+In python, you can simply do `jwt.decode(token, options={'verify})` and the result is a dictionary containing the payload of the token, as you would see in `https://jwt.ms`.

+## Handling authz/authn in code instead of proxy

+Using the oauth2-proxy to handle authentication for you can be an easy way to get started with authentication and authorization scenarios.
+However, it is not uncommon that this approach lacks the necessary flexibility to handle all authz/authn concerns.

+Here are a few examples where using the proxy might be introduce more issue than it solves.

+- Deploying an open source application which already supports authz/authn using OIDC
+- More complex scenarios like on-behalf-of flow
+- You don't have docker setup locally, and can't simulate the way the app behaves in production

+The good news is that most frameworks have great support for these scenarios, and generally, setting it up is not a very complicated endeavour.
+Let's look at a few examples.

+### FastAPI OIDC integration

+We can use the built-in security framework in our example FastAPI app.
+First, we will make an API endpoint that requires a valid token in its authorization header.